-- Punishable by up to 12 months in jail, fines of up to $2,500, court costs, a six-month license suspension, and six demerit points on your driver's license;
+Reckless Driving is punishable by up to 12 months in jail, fines of up to $2,500, court costs, a six-month license suspension, and six demerit points on your driver's license.

-- Also known as drunk driving, DWI (driving while intoxicated), or DUI (driving under the influence) is a class 1 misdemeanor in Virginia;
+Drunk driving, also referred to as DWI (driving while intoxicated), or DUI (driving under the influence) is also a class 1 misdemeanor in Virginia.

-- The offense is not limited to driving with a blood alcohol level (BAL) of 0.08 or higher given that DWI also includes driving while under the influence of alcohol (without proof of any specific BAL), a narcotic drug, , a self-administered intoxicant, or a combination of drugs that impairs the ability to drive;
+The offense is not limited to driving with a blood alcohol level of 0.08 or higher given that DWI also includes driving while under the influence of alcohol (without proof of any specific blood alcohol level) and driving while impaired by a narcotic drug or a combination of drugs and alcohol.